bombr90/top-odin-book/README.md

 >- SECRET = [your session secret]
 >- SERVER_PORT = [your selected port - default 5000]
 >- CLIENT_PORT = [your selected port - default 3000]

+>*Also, the git "main" branch is for hosting the app on localhost whereas the "renderProduction" is for hosting the frontend and backend on separate domains*

 ## Built with
 - [React](https://react.dev/)